eclipse-californium/californium/MIGRATION_HINTS.md

 Since 3.0 `null` is replaced by `Bytes.EMPTY`.
 The method will now always return an byte array, which may be empty.

 `Request.setOnResponseError(Throwable error)` is not longer accompanied by `Request.setCanceled(boolean canceled)`.

+The `OptionSet` and the `Option`s are now strictly validated.
+If that cause trouble, please check, if the value is valid according [RFC 7252, 5.10.
+Option Definitions](https://tools.ietf.org/html/rfc7252#page-53) or the other specific RFCs.

 [RFC 7967, Option for No Server Response](https://tools.ietf.org/html/rfc7967) is introduced.